kodecocodes/i9t/contacts/contacts.markdown

 # Chapter 11: Contacts

-A long time ago, in an operating system far far away, developers accessed a user's contacts on their iOS device with a C API and had to deal with the pain of using ancient structs and Core Foundation types in an object-oriented world.
+A long time ago, in an operating system far, far away, developers accessed a user's contacts on their iOS device with a C API and had to deal with the pain of using ancient structs and Core Foundation types in an object-oriented world.

-Actually, this isn't so long ago and far away — this antiquated Address Book framework was still in use as of iOS 8!
+Actually, this wasn't so long ago and far away — this antiquated Address Book framework was still in use as of iOS 8!

 Apple deprecated the Address Book framework in iOS 9 — hoorah!
 In its stead, they introduced two powerful object-oriented frameworks to manage user contacts: **Contacts** and **ContactsUI**.
 This chapter will show you how to use these frameworks to do the following: